Student leadership is developed through a well established and vibrant student leadership program.

 The College aims to promote leadership in many areas including whole college leadership and specialised areas such as; sport, arts and community captains.
 The following positions are offered to students to encourage and support student participation in leadership.

-- Captaincy: Students in Year 12 have the opportunity to become Senior school captains.
+- Captaincy: Students in Year 12 have the opportunity to become school captains.
 We have College, Sport and Performing Arts Captains in Year 12.
-Throughout the year they participate in activities like; attending leadership conferences, organising fundraising days, making speeches at official school events, and representing the student body.
-The senior school captains have worked with the captains in the Middle and Junior schools to coordinate activities across the entire school.
+Throughout the year captains participate in activities like; attending leadership conferences, organising fundraising days, making speeches at official school events, and representing the student body.
+The senior school captains have worked with the captains in the Primary School to coordinate activities across the entire school.

 - Class Captains: Students in every year level may nominate to be school captains and be part of the SRC.

-- Community Captains: Community captains work across the College raising awareness and funds for worthy causes.
+- Community Captains: Community captains work across the College raising awareness and funds for worthy causes via the Rotary Interact program.

 - High Resolves: Year 10 students have the opportunity to be part of the High Resolves Program where they work with Year 8 students on issues surrounding global poverty.

-- Global Leadership Convention: Students across Years 10-12 are able to attend the Global Leadership Convention.
+- Global Leadership Challenge: Students across Years 9-10 are able to participate in the Global Leadership Challenge.